zampat/neteye4/itoa/README.md

 IT operations analytics (ITOA) provides a solution to collect and archive performance data from various sources.
 The frequency of collection can be high and the contents indexed within a timeseries database.

 The architecture consits of infrastructure of:
-1. collecting agents
+1. Performance data collecting agents
-2. NetEye: collector for streaming data
+2. Dashboards for Grafana
-3. NetEye: forwarder to database
+3. NetEye: collector of streaming data and forwarder to database

-# Setup and Configuration

-## collecting agents
+## Performance data collecting agents

 We make use of telegraf agents and provide various configuration to collect data of interest from systems.
 The telegraf agents stream their data to a central collector (installed on NetEye).